Cheedoong/MakefileTemplate/README.md

 # MakefileTemplate
-A Generic Makefile Template for C/C++ Programs
+A Generic Makefile Template for C/C++ Projects

 ## Description